 -f archive-name) - Specifies the archive file name.

 ARCHIVE_NAME- The name of the archive.

-FILE_NAME(s)- A space-separated list of file names to be extracted.
-If not provided the entire archive is extracted.
+FILE_NAME(s)- A space-separated list of filenames to be extracted from the archive.
+If not provided, the entire archive is extracted.

 Creating Tar Archive